 Andy Tran, PT, MPT, MBA

 Coming to the US from Vietnam in 1990, I had never heard of physical therapy.
 In college, I was planning to go to pharmacy school.
 After my father was diagnosed with Alzheimer's disease, I started looking into other healthcare careers which could assist him during his disease's progression.
 I stumbled upon the field of physical therapy and was attracted to the vast diseases and impairments that a PT can treat.
 I was fortunate to attend the Physical Therapist Assistant program at Loma Linda University.
-One of my classmates, Sean Pham, became my lifelong friend and co-founder of Dynamix Physical Therapy.
 After working a couple years as a PTA, I went back to Loma Linda University and got my Master in Physical Therapy.
 While working as a PT, I graduated from UC Irvine with a Healthcare Executive MBA (Master of Business Administration).
-Combining my business education background and PT training, Sean and I formed Dynamix Physical Therapy in 2005.
-Since our inception, we have grown into several outpatient clinics and a home health rehab staffing agency.
+Combining my business education background and PT training, I formed Dynamix Physical Therapy in 2005.
+Since our inception, we have grown into several outpatient clinics.

 Throughout my career, I have worked in a variety of settings: acute hospitals, skilled nursing facilities, pediatric clinics, outpatient orthopedic clinics, and home health.
 I enjoy treating and helping patients achieve whatever their goals might be, either getting back to their previous level of function or improving their quality of life.
 I feel blessed to be a small part of each patient's life and recovery process.

 When I'm not working, I enjoy spending time with my wife and chasing our 2 little boys.
 I also try to be active by working out and playing competitive soccer every Sunday in our local league.